 What time of day is cheapest to fly?

-Mombasa flights can be made cheaper if you choose a flight at midday.
+Mombasa flights can be made cheaper if you choose a flight in the evening.
 Booking a flight in the morning will likely mean higher prices.

 Mombasa is Kenya’s second largest city, where fun, exploration, and new experiences make for an unforgettable trip to Africa’s coastal region.
 Settled along the southern coast, the unofficial Kenyan capital is laced with beautiful beaches (namely Diani and Lamu) that summon travellers to embark on a relaxing sunny getaway.